 Product Interface: Sublimely sleek

 SurfEasy VPN has a neat interface that’s easy to use.
 Just log in to your account and click on the globe to change your location.
-Once you’re connected, job done.
+Once you’re connected, the job is done.
 It’s really easy, seriously.

 Customer Support: Some of the best we’ve ever seen

-Some reviews claim SurfEasy VPN has a poor customer support; we gave it a shot ourselves, to see what the truth was.
+Some reviews claim SurfEasy VPN has poor customer support; we gave it a shot ourselves, to see what the truth was.

-First things first: SurfEasy VPN features a knowledgebase if you don’t want to talk to their customer support.
+First things first: SurfEasy VPN features a knowledge base if you don’t want to talk to their customer support.
 They also offer support from Monday through Friday, EST time from 8am-8pm, and Saturday and Sunday from 9am-5pm.